cardano-foundation/cf-java-rewards-calculation/README.md

 <a href="https://opensource.org/licenses/MIT"><img alt="License" src="https://img.shields.io/badge/License-MIT-green.svg" /></a>
 </p>

-This java project is used to calculate the rewards of the Cardano network.
-It aims to be both an edge case documentation and formula implementation.
+This project is aims to target *multiple goals*.
+First of all, it tries to *re-implement the cardano ledger rules* for calculating the [ADA pots](https://cexplorer.io/pot) (Treasury, Reserves, Rewards, Deposits, Utxo, Fees), as well as the rewards for stake pool operators and delegators.
+The second goal is to use this implementation to *[validate the rewards calculation](https://cardano-foundation.github.io/cf-java-rewards-calculation/report-latest/treasury_calculation.html)* of the Cardano blockchain by providing a *different implementation of the [ledger specification](https://github.com/IntersectMBO/cardano-ledger?tab=readme-ov-file#cardano-ledger)*.
+The third goal is to *provide a library* that can be used in other project (such as [yaci-store](https://github.com/bloxbean/yaci-store)) to serve the rewards data *independently of [DB Sync](https://github.com/IntersectMBO/cardano-db-sync)*.
+Last but not least, this project could also be used to *understand the influence of protocol parameters* and the flow of ADA through an interactive report.

+🚧️ The calculation is currently correct until the beginning of the Babbage era. 🚧️

 ## 🧪 Test Reports